Bass Strait: By Europeans

 The strait was named after George Bass, after he and Matthew Flinders sailed across it while circumnavigating Van Diemen's Land (now named Tasmania) in the Norfolk in 1798–99.
 At Flinders' recommendation, the Governor of New South Wales, John Hunter, in 1800 named the stretch of water between the mainland and Van Diemen's Land "Bass's Straits".
-Later it became known as Bass Strait.
+In 1798 it became known as Bass Strait.

 The existence of the strait had been suggested in 1797 by the master of Sydney Cove when he reached Sydney after deliberately grounding his foundering ship and being stranded on Preservation Island (at the eastern end of the strait).
 He reported that the strong south westerly swell and the tides and currents suggested that the island was in a channel linking the Pacific and southern Indian Ocean.
 Governor Hunter thus wrote to Joseph Banks in August 1797 that it seemed certain a strait existed.

 When news of the 1798 discovery of Bass Strait reached Europe, the French government despatched a reconnaissance expedition commanded by Nicolas Baudin.
 This prompted Governor King to send two vessels from Sydney to the island to establish a garrison at Hobart.